jwinters2/chess/README.md

     ./chess [ -r | -d DEPTH | -c | -h | -o ]

-  -r will rotate the board when it's black's turn, so both players will be playing from the bottom.
+  -r, --rotate will rotate the board when it's black's turn, so both players will be playing from the bottom.

-  -d will set the search depth of the computer opponent, the higher d is, the smarter and slower it is.
+  -d, --depth will set the search depth of the computer opponent, the higher d is, the smarter and slower it is.
 The default value is 3.

-  -h will set the opponent to be a second human and not the computer
+  -h, --human will set the opponent to be a second human and not the computer

-  -c will set white to be another computer, so you can watch 2 min-max algorithms play against eachother
+  -c, --computer will set white to be another computer, so you can watch 2 min-max algorithms play against eachother

-  -o will setup the board according to a file rather than the starting position. these files are stored in boardstates/, end in .bs and use the following
+  -o, --open will setup the board according to a file rather than the starting position.
+These files are stored in boardstates/, end in .bs and use the following syntax:
-  syntax:

     <x> <y> <color> <piece>